Advanced Academic English for Graduate Students

 To ensure maximum participation, given ongoing travel difficulties and visa issuance delays, Advanced Academic English for Graduate Students (AAEGS) will be offered remotely (online) this summer.
 Participants will be able to join from any location in the world.

 This noncredit course in Advanced Academic English for Graduate Students will meet for for six weeks, prior to the start of a student’s Master’s program.

 Please note: This course is open only to Master's students entering Columbia University in Fall 2021.
 The curriculum is specifically designed to reflect the type of coursework completed in master's degrees in professional schools of study.

 The course is aimed at international students whose first language is not English.

-- Proper email etiquette
+- Learn American email etiquette

 Our remote learning AAEGS course offers: